sumitpuri/tririgaDocker/README.md

 Post your Docker ID to get access to TRIRIGA Image.

 ### Step 3:
 ":thumbsup:" reaction on the post indicates the Docker ID has been provisioned with access to tririga repository.
+Proceed below once access is provisioned.

 ### Step 4:
 Open terminal (on Mac) or command prompt (on windows) and run